-Operations for the quarter ended November 30, 2016 were focused on maintaining the Company's interest in its properties, as well as continuing preliminary surveying and groundwork on its Evelyn gold project.
+Operations for the quarter ended November 30, 2017 were focused on maintaining the Company's interest in its properties, as well as continuing preliminary surveying and groundwork on its Evelyn Property and Pilar Property.

-The net loss for the three-month period ended November 30, 2016 was \$197,153 which was a loss of \$0.02 per share on both a basic and a fully diluted basis.
+The net loss for the three-month period ended November 30, 2017 was \$20,110 which was a loss of \$0.01 per share on both a basic and a fully diluted basis.
 This loss was attributed to general and administrative expenses.
-Major components of the loss were share based compensation of \$98,000, accounting and audit fees of \$18,000, consulting fees of \$34,000, travel of \$10,000 and wages and benefits of \$22,000.